valderman/haste-app/README.md

   can all be built at the same time.
 * Have build tool pass a cabal flag indicating the name of the endpoint currently being built.
-* Write cabal output to log files instead of terminal.
-* Make info prints cleaner and more consistent.